Mjz86/c_colon/README.md

         5. an entity within a templated namespace or
         6. a lambda in a templated entity.
-- thunk: a segment of code associated (in this abi) with a target function, which is called instead of the target function for the purpose of modifying parameters (e.g. this) or other parts of the environment before transferring control to the target function, and possibly making further modifications after its return. a thunk may contain as little as an instruction to be executed prior to falling through to an immediately following target function, or it may be a full function with its own stack frame that does a full call to

-the target function.
+- thunk: a segment of code associated (in this abi) with a target function, which is called instead of the target function for the purpose of modifying parameters (e.g. this) or other parts of the environment before transferring control to the target function, and possibly making further modifications after its return. a thunk may contain as little as an instruction to be executed prior to falling through to an immediately following target function, or it may be a full function with its own stack frame that does a full call to the target function.

+ - interposition :
+  overriding a symbol in one binary fron another.

 - vague linkage: the treatment of entities -- e.g. inline functions, templates, virtual tables -- with external linkage that can be defined in multiple translation units, while the odr requires that the program behave as if there were only a single definition.